carmine-alberto/ing-sw-2020-alberto-battiato-betti/README.md

 The jars can be found in the deliverables folder of the project.

 ### Server
-You can launch the server with the command <code> java --enable-preview -jar .\AM49-Server.jar </code>
+You can launch the server moving to the "Jar" folder in your terminal and using the command <code> java --enable-preview -jar .\AM49-Server.jar </code>
+The default port number is 1200.
+To change it, launch the server appending <code> -port MY_PORT_NUMBER </code> to the command above.

 ### Client
-Once found the client jar, the it will be enough to type  <code> java --enable-preview -jar .\AM49-Client.jar </code>
+You can launch the client moving to the "Jar" folder in your terminal and using the command  <code> java --enable-preview -jar .\AM49-Client.jar </code>
 - CLI
-In order to use this game mode it will be necessary to insert the parameter <code>-CLI</code> when launching the jar file
+In order to use this game interface, it will be necessary to append the parameter <code>-CLI</code> to the command above.
 - GUI
-To play in GUI game mode, there are no other parameters to add
+By default, the interface launched is the GUI.

-It will anyways be possible to switch from one mode to another in some moments during the program's excution.
-For example during a CLI game by typing switch, or in a GUI game by selecting CLI during the login.
+It's possible to switch from one mode to another in some moments during the program's execution:
+- during a CLI game by typing "switch";
+- in a GUI game by selecting CLI during the login.
 ## Gruppo AM49

 - ###   10603433    Filippo Betti ([@FilippoBetti98](https://github.com/FilippoBetti98))<br>filippo.betti@mail.polimi.it